-(For a definition of "durable medical equipment," Chapter 10 of this booklet.)
+(For a definition of "durable medical equipment," see Chapter 10 of this document as well as Chapter 3, Section 7.)

-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers and walkers.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

 We cover all medically necessary DME covered by Original Medicare.
-Most DME requires a prior authorization.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at networkhealth.com.